 Sufficient physical exercise: Those with a sedentary lifestyle experience more bone destruction than formation.
 Physical exercise halts the loss of bone mass and helps prevent osteoporosis.

-The right foods for osteoporosis are the most influential factor in preventing this condition, but not only during adulthood but also in infancy and childhood.
+The right foods for osteoporosis are the most influential factor in preventing this condition, not only during adulthood but also in infancy and childhood.
 The more calcium retained within the skeleton during development, the greater the reserve for the adult, and the latter the onset of osteoporosis.
 Here is a list of the best foods for osteoporosis:

 Best Foods For Osteoporosis